sigmorphon/2021Task0/README.md

 ### Data

 The training data are attested inflections in four languages (English, German, Portuguese and Russian) in.
 You may download them [here](https://github.com/sigmorphon/2021Task0/tree/main/part2).
-The data are in the standard UniMorph triple file format:
+The data are in the standard UniMorph triple TSV file format [Kirov et al. 2018](https://arxiv.org/abs/1810.11101):

 <div class="language-plaintext highlighter-rouge">